Home Features Explore Munros Munro Map Reviews Get the App

 Access to Beinn a' Bhùird begins at Invercauld Bridge, located on the A93 between Braemar and Ballater in Royal Deeside.
 Parking is available at the bridge or in designated areas nearby, though spaces can be limited during peak summer periods.
 The location is relatively straightforward to reach from Aberdeen to the east or Perth and the central belt via the A93 through Glen Shiel.

 From the parking area, you face a substantial walk-in along estate tracks that penetrate deep into the mountains.
 Many hillwalkers use mountain bikes for the approach tracks, significantly reducing the distance that must be covered on foot, though you'll still face a serious mountain expedition.
 The remote location means mobile phone signal becomes unreliable once you leave the roadside area, and there are no facilities at the trailhead.
-The serious nature of this expedition demands careful planning and an early start to ensure sufficient daylight for the full route.

 At 1197m, the summit of Beinn a' Bhùird crowns a vast plateau that exemplifies the mountain's name meaning 'Table…